-The Junior Primary School is an exciting and vibrant space at Eastern Ranges School.
-Lower Primary, consists of students with Autism Spectrum Disorder ranging from Foundation to Grade 3.
+The Junior School is an exciting and vibrant space at Eastern Ranges School.
+The Junior Sub-School, consists of students with Autism Spectrum Disorder ranging from Foundation to Grade 3.
 The early years of education are pivotal for our students as they begin to transition to school life and we lay the foundations for their future learning at Eastern Ranges School.

 Our building is specifically designed to meet the unique needs of our early years learners.
 All classrooms have access to sensory break spaces, outdoor learning spaces and private in class bathrooms to assist with the individual needs of all students.

 We recognize the key learning that takes place in the early years of schooling, so we take a direct and individualised focus on communication, play skills and emerging independence with all our students.

 We are currently in the process of developing a play based learning space for the junior school students of Eastern Ranges School.
 This will specifically target developmental play and the vital role this has with the development of communication, interaction and social skills.

 Play-based learning enables us to explicitly teach students the social constructs involved with positive and meaningful interactions, within a structured environment designed specifically to target their social learning needs.

 This space is collaborative in design with input from classroom teachers, specialist teachers and therapy staff.

 Our whole school pedagogy supports the Structured Teaching Framework and our junior school is no exception to this.